intminds/gps/README.md

 Such naive approach does not work well.
 If you go/run/ride along a flat surface, small non-important altitude changes sum up into big elevation gain and loss.

-Our experiments show that this is a no-so-bad algorithm for elevation calculation (run `php examples/elevation.php`):
+Our experiments show that this is a no-so-bad algorithm for elevation calculation which can be implemented using our library (run `php examples/elevation.php`):

 ```php
 declare(strict_types=1);